tes test

 ARCHAEOLOGICAL CASE STUDIES

-Heritage Desk-Based Assessment for 20th century house improvements in Scheduled Monument in Warwickshire
+Heritage Desk-Based Assessment for modernising a house inside a Scheduled Monument

-In accordance with Historic England’s request, we produced a Heritage and Archaeological Desk-Based Assessment (HDBA) to assess the proposed development’s potential impact on buried archaeological remains, and on the significance and setting of the surrounding designated heritage assets, in accordance with NPPF and Stratford-on-Avon District Core Strategy 2011-2031 policy CS.8: Historic Environment.
+We produced a Heritage and Archaeological Desk-Based Assessment (HDBA) to assess the proposed development’s potential impact on buried archaeological remains, and on the significance and setting of the surrounding designated heritage assets, in accordance with NPPF, Historic England's guidelines and Stratford-on-Avon District Core Strategy 2011-2031 policy CS.8: Historic Environment.

 We also advised on the design of the proposed garden room’s foundation, which had been a contentious point for Historic England, and provided the client with several options.